remixlabs/wasicaml/README.md

  - `fp`: the address of the first argument

 The OCaml arguments are always passed via the stack, and not via the WebAssembly parameters.
-(It is unclear whether this would be an advantage - still need to be figured out.)
+(It is unclear whether/when this would be an advantage - still need to be figured out.)

 There are several deviations from the scheme the bytecode interpreter uses.